georgepaterson/zettle/README.md

 # Zettle Deploy

-Deploy products to Settle given a product data source.
+Deploy products to Zettle given a product data source.

 Remove products from Zettle.